 “Accredited land trusts meet national quality standards for protecting important natural places and working lands forever,” said Commission Executive Director Tammara Van Ryn.
 “The accreditation seal lets the public know that the accredited land trust has undergone an extensive, external review of the governance and management of its organization and the systems and policies it uses to protect land.”

 “Our accredited status demonstrates to the landowners, donors, foundations and government partners we work with that they can rely on the Land Trust for Santa Barbara County to provide solid, lasting conservation projects,” said Executive Director Chet Work.
 “Our land trust is a stronger organization today having gone through the rigorous accreditation and renewal program.”

-As of early 2018, the Land Trust for Santa Barbara County has protected over 25,000 acres of high quality wildlife habitat, ranch and farmland and community open space preserves.
+Since 1985, the Land Trust for Santa Barbara County has protected over 27,000 acres of high quality wildlife habitat, ranch and farmland and community open space preserves.

 Community leaders in land trusts throughout the country have worked with willing landowners to save over 37 million acres of farms, forests, parks and places people care about.
 Strong, well-managed land trusts provide local communities with effective champions and caretakers of their critical land resources, and safeguard the land through the generations.

 Accredited land trusts are able to display a seal indicating to the public that they meet national standards for excellence, uphold the public trust and ensure that conservation efforts are permanent.
 The seal is a mark of distinction in land conservation.

 “We are proud to display the accreditation seal, for it’s a great honor to have our program receive this national recognition,” said Land Trust President Greg Parker.
 “The accreditation process was a challenging one, but the net result is that the policies and procedures we’ve put in place make us a more effective, and credible, steward of the natural resources we are committed to protecting.”